-The Energy sector is key to a successful UK Economy and there are opportunities through all tiers of the supply chain - in the established energy sectors, developing Renewables markets, low carbon and new technology.
+The Energy sector is key for global sustainability and a successful UK Economy.
+There are opportunities through all tiers of the supply chain - in modernising traditional energy sectors, developing Renewables markets, zero carbon and new technology.

-However, there is still uncertainty in the marketplace - government policy, planning consent issues at local level, feed-in tariffs, project viability for the energy companies and investors, implementation of global policy on climate change and low carbon, aswell as safety issues concerning Nuclear and dcommissioning issues in the Nuclear and the North Seas.
-Uncertainty in investment decisions, timescales and project delays.
+There is still uncertainty in the marketplace - government policy, planning consent issues at local level, feed-in tariffs, project viability for the energy companies and investors, implementation of global policy on climate change and low carbon, aswell as safety issues concerning Nuclear and dcommissioning issues in the Nuclear and the North Seas.
+Covid 19 is very likely to create more uncertainty in investment decisions, timescales and project delays.

-In 2017/18, potential Chinese, Japanese and US investment in the UK energy sector appears to be having a positive impact on project plans for the industry - particularly in Nuclear and Renewables.
+In 2019 /20, potential Chinese, Japanese and US investment in the UK energy sector appears to be having a positive impact on Renewables projects.

-- Developments in Solar / Photovoltaic technology to increase the adoption rate.
+- Solar accounts for 6% of the market - developments in Solar / Photovoltaic technology to increase the adoption rate.

 - Conversion of coal power stations to gas and biomass.